imediasystem/imediasystem/README.md

 <br>
 <b>Hello World!</b>

-- 👋 Hi, I’m a webmaster from Poland
+- 👋 Hi, I’m a webmaster from Poland.
+I am working on multiple frontend and backend project using .NET, C#, HTML5, CSS3, JavaScript, jQuery, AJAX and Node.js
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning C++ and JAVA
 - 💞️ I’m looking for cooperation with other IT enthusiasts